robbie-cahill/tunnelmole-client/README.md

 });
 ```

-Tunnelmole will start in the background and you'll see output in the console log similar to the command line application.
+Tunnelmole will start in the background and you'll see output in the console log similar to the Tunnelmole command line application which will include the public URLs that now point to your application.
 The function is `async` and won't block execution of the rest of your code.

 If you want to use a custom subdomain, you could also pass the domain as an option.
 ```